najaf778/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

   - A **circular motion** governed by the Larmor radius in the plane perpendicular to the magnetic field.
   - A **drift velocity** that causes the entire trajectory to move in the direction of the electric field.

+## Conclusion:

+Understanding the Role of the Lorentz Force
+The Lorentz force is fundamental to the behavior of charged particles in electric and magnetic fields, influencing a wide range of physical systems and technologies.
+Electric fields accelerate particles linearly, while magnetic fields steer their paths without changing speed, causing circular or helical motions.
+This principle underlies key technologies like particle accelerators, mass spectrometers, fusion reactors, and CRTs, and explains natural phenomena in astrophysics.

+By analyzing how parameters like field strength, charge, mass, and initial velocity affect motion, we can predict and control particle trajectories.
+Concepts like the Larmor radius describe the curvature of paths in magnetic fields, and drift velocity explains net motion in combined fields.
+Together, these insights enable precise manipulation of charged particles in both research and real-world applications.

 [Google Colab](https://colab.research.google.com/drive/1vWEpir4vIuCfTUiDtC0yoTFwwtI0GD-G?usp=sharing)